-In partnership with the Kingston Rowing Club and the Rondout Rowing Clubs, they collaborated to make the Riverport Sailing and Rowing School in 2017.
-The school offered rowing and sailing programs for youth, adult sailing classes, and U.S. sailing instructor certification courses.
+In partnership with the Kingston Rowing Club and the Rondout Rowing Clubs, the Hudson River Maritime Museum opened the Riverport Sailing and Rowing School in 2017.
+The school offers rowing and sailing programs for youth, adult sailing classes, and U.S. sailing instructor certification courses.

 - You will learn the basics of sailing through onshore instruction and on the water instruction from U.S. Sailing certified instructors.

-- Enjoy a two-week session of crew training on Rondout Creek, right near the museum, both for first-time and returning rowers.
+- Enjoy a three-hour session of crew training on Rondout Creek, right near the museum, both for first-time and returning rowers.

 - Adult classes are offered to those wanting to learn about U.S. Sailing Certified Instructor training, basic sailing classes, private lessons, and the Rowing Club’s program